National Disability Insurance Scheme

 Independent NDIS Review Report Released

-The report maps out the Review’s recommendations to help restore trust, ensure the Scheme’s sustainability, and deliver a better NDIS experience for participants.
+The Report maps out the Review’s recommendations to help restore trust, ensure the Scheme’s sustainability, and deliver a better NDIS experience for participants.

 The independent NDIS Review Panel travelled to every state and territory – including regional and remote communities – heard directly from more than 10,000 Australians, worked with disability organisations to reach out and listened to more than 1,000 people with disability and their families, recorded more than 2,000 personal stories, and received almost 4,000 submissions.

-It is among the most comprehensive and accessible Commonwealth review in history.
+It is among the most comprehensive and accessible Commonwealth reviews in history.
+The report includes 26 recommendations and 139 supporting actions.

 The Review’s recommendations included:

-• Service navigation: The Review recommended the introduction of navigators to help people with disability, find and access all services available to them across mainstream services, community supports, foundational supports and the NDIS.
+- Service Navigation: The Review recommended the introduction of navigators to help people with disability, find and access all services available to them across mainstream services, community supports, foundational supports and the NDIS.

-• Registration: The Review recommended all providers should be enrolled or registered, with the level of regulatory requirement being determined by the risk and complexity of the different supports they provide.
+- Registration: The Review recommended all providers should be enrolled or registered, with the level of regulatory requirement being determined by the risk and complexity of the different supports they provide.

 NDIS Fraud Fusion Taskforce

 Services Australia has been working with participating agencies to understand and monitor the threat fraud actors pose to government programs and payments.
-Using prevention and detection tactics, Services Australia is responding to organised fraud by targeting criminals that seek to exploit government payments.
+Using prevention and detection tactics, Services Australia is responding to organised fraud by targeting criminals who seek to exploit government payments.

 Individual Capacity Building

-The Individual Capacity Building (ICB) program seeks to enable systemic, nationwide access to peer support, mentoring and other skills building for people with disability, their families and carers.
+The Individual Capacity Building (ICB) program seeks to enable systemic, nationwide access to peer support, mentoring and other skills-building for people with disability, their families and carers.

 New Grant Opportunities